kahst/BirdNET-Demo/README.md

 sudo chmod +x startup.sh
 ```

 Additionally, we need to automatically log in on startup.
-We can achieve that by altering <i>custom.cponf<i> with:
+We can achieve that by altering <i>custom.conf</i> with:

 ```
 sudo nano /etc/gdm3/custom.conf